 Corrected entry: Penny storms into Sheldon and Leonard's apartment to throw her boyfriend's iPod out of their window and yell at her boyfriend who has just left.
 Raj then finds the iPod on his way in.
 However, according to the layout of the building with the front door being to the left of the elevator, the front side of their apartment building would be on Penny's side, so she should have thrown it out of her own apartment window.
 The window through Sheldon and Leonard's apartment would lead to the back.

-New this month Correction: There's no indication from the scene that she's catching him as he is stepping out the door.
+Correction: There's no indication from the scene that she's catching him as he is stepping out the door.
 He could have had his car parked behind the building and was on his way round to the front.

 Corrected entry: Sheldon asks whether the train carriage has "link-and-pin" type couplers, when he would know that such couplers were outlawed by the Safety Appliance Act of 1893.